ssarkisy/Delta-Theory/delta-theory/00-translation-layer/00.0-microkernel/00.0.1-constants/e-natural-transformation-rate.constant.md

 ## Primitive Derivation

-**Theorem Source:** A0 (Existential Difference) + T1 (Irreducibility) — "Existence requires distinguishability" + "Primitive differences cannot be decomposed without loss of existence"
+**Theorem Source:** A0 (Existential Difference) + T2 (Irreducibility) — "Existence requires distinguishability" + "At resolution ε, primitive differences cannot be decomposed without loss of existence"

 **Derivation Logic:**
 1. **A0 Requirement:** For growth processes to exist, they must remain distinguishable at resolution ε
-2. **T1 Requirement:** Each growth increment must be irreducible to preserve existence
+2. **T2 Requirement:** Each growth increment must be irreducible to preserve existence
 3. **Mathematical Implication:** Compounding rate must preserve both existence and irreducibility at each step
 4. **Constant Emergence:** e emerges as the maximum natural compounding rate respecting both existence and irreducibility
 5. **Invariant Nature:** Represents fundamental rate constraint for distinguishable growth processes

-**Traceback:** `A0 + T1 → existential compounding → e` — derivation chain from foundational axiom and theorem
+**Traceback:** `A0 + T2 → existential compounding → e` — derivation chain from foundational axiom and theorem

-**Flow:** A0 demands distinguishable existence → T1 demands irreducible steps → natural compounding must respect both → e emerges as mathematical necessity
+**Flow:** A0 demands distinguishable existence → T2 demands irreducible steps → natural compounding must respect both → e emerges as mathematical necessity

 ---